danintexas/AutomationFramework/README.md

 - Edge

 ## Planned ToDo List:
-- Smoke Test for RumbleOn -> Classifieds
+- Smoke Test for RumbleOn -> Classifieds (In Progress)
+- Redo logic for running single test with multiple browsers
 - Shouldly implementation
 - Check POP3 email account for required email
 - Direct checks on entered data in the database that is entered during testing.
 - Built in API endpoint testing.
 - Built in API stress testing.

+## Custom Items for RumbleOn to dotnet
+- Mileage and Price randomizer
+- Description text randomizer
+- Upload photos from a bank of photos for testing
+- Vin Generator
+- Account Generator tied to personal or work webserver
+- Upload logs/notification to Slack and or text message

 Special shout out to David for mentoring me through this and providing great feedback!